BetterBOH/open-tender-skeleton/src/components/ChangeDeliveryAddress/README.md

 # `<ChangeDeliveryAddress />`

-This component houses the links to change delivery address and view current menu.
+This component houses the links to change delivery/catering address and view current menu.

 ## Available Props